-The CAFR is presented in three sections as follows:
+The CAFR is presented in four sections as follows:

-- 1. The Introductory Section includes this transmittal letter, excerpts from the charter, organization chart, and the list of principal officials, and is intended to familiarize the reader with the organizational structure of the Water Authority and the nature and scope of the services provided.
-The Introductory Section can be found on pages 1 through 17. - 2.
-The Financial Section includes the independent auditor's report on the basic financial statements, the MD&A of the Water Authority's overall financial position and results of operations and the audited financial statements, including the accompanying note disclosures.
+- 1. The Introductory Section (Section A) includes this transmittal letter, excerpts from the charter, organization chart, and the list of principal officials, and is intended to familiarize the reader with the organizational structure of the Water Authority and the nature and scope of the services provided.
+The Introductory Section can be found on pages 1 through 22. - 2.
+The Financial Section B (Section B) includes the independent auditors' report on the basic financial statements, the management's discussion and analysis (MD&A) of the Water Authority's overall financial position and results of operations and the audited financial statements, including the accompanying note disclosures.
 This letter is designed to complement the MD&A and should be read in conjunction with it.
-The Water Authority's MD&A and its basic financial statements, including notes, can be found on pages 21 through 62.

-3. The Statistical Section contains comprehensive statistical data on the Water Authority's operations for the past ten years.
-The Water Authority's Statistical Section can be found on pages 63 through 100.
+The Water Authority's MD&A and its basic financial statements, including notes, can be found on pages 27 through 77. - 3.
+The Statistical Section (Section C) contains comprehensive statistical data on the Water Authority's financial conditions, operations and demographic and economic environment, for the past ten years.
+The Water Authority's Statistical Section can be found on pages 79 through 115. - 4.
+The Compliance Section (Section D) contains the independent auditors' report on compliance and on internal control over financial reporting based on an audit of financial statements performed in accordance with government auditing standards.
+The report is presented on pages 117 and 118.